L3-DT-Hackathon/HackathonGettingStarted/README.md

 # Date/Location

 The event is on Saturday, December 13, 2014 from 9:00 AM to 5:00 PM.
-We will have food and swag.
+We will have snacks, catered Chipotle and swag/prizes.
 The address:

 L-3 Data Tactics
 7901 Jones Branch Dr